AngleProtocol/angle-docs/guides/getAgEUR.md

 If you are not familiar with Ethereum, you can create a wallet with [Ledger](https://www.ledger.com) or [Metamask](https://metamask.io).
 Once you have an address to send tokens to, you can go through one of these partners and look for agEUR in the list of available tokens.

-AgEUR can then be bought by paying through credit card or bank transfer.
+agEUR can then be bought by paying through credit card or bank transfer.
 You can choose to receive it on the Ethereum or Polygon network.
 Note that fees might be high for low amounts due to Ethereum transaction costs.

 Once received, you can use agEUR to buy other tokens or earn yield on lending markets.

 ### From wallet to bank

 If you want to send your agEUR from your wallet as EUR in your bank account, you can do so by using [Mt Pelerin](https://www.mtpelerin.com/).
-The swiss based company allow user to send cryptocurrency and receive the equivalent directly in their bank account.
+The Swiss based company allow user to send cryptocurrency and receive the equivalent directly in their bank account.

 {% hint style="info" %}
 All these partners will ask users to enter personal information above a certain amount.